gbevan/github-insttoken/README.md

 ```

 ## ISSUE: Via Proxy
-For some reason I get a 401 Unauthorized when attempting to resolve the JWT into
+If you get a 401 Unauthorized error attempting to resolve the JWT into
 an Installation Token when going via a proxy.
-For now the workaround is to use
+Use the workaround below with
 the `--jwt-only` option:
 ```bash
 ./github-insttoken --private-key-file YOURGITHUBAPP.2018-10-26.private-key.pem \